MP Estate Planning UK

 Deadlines, calculations and records

-Report and pay by the end of the sixth month after the event.
-Late payment can attract interest.
+Trustees must report and pay by the end of the sixth month after the chargeable event.
+Late payment attracts interest from the due date, and persistent late filing can trigger penalties.

-Trustees must keep the trust deed, valuations, bank statements, transfer dates and receipts (apply for IHT122 for a payment reference early).
+Trustees must keep the trust deed, all valuations, bank statements, transfer dates and receipts in a single trust file.
+Apply for an IHT payment reference (IHT122) well before the deadline to avoid last-minute delays.

 Other taxes and administration you still need to plan for

-Income tax on trust income and what it can mean for beneficiaries
+Income tax on trust income and what it means for beneficiaries

 Capital gains when trust assets are sold or transferred

-Trust Registration Service: when a trust may need registering
+Trust Registration Service: when a trust must be registered

 Simple admin plan for trustees

-• Keep a single trust file with deed, valuations, bank statements and beneficiary details.
+• Maintain a single trust file with the trust deed, valuations, bank statements, minutes of trustee meetings and beneficiary details.

-• Record acquisition value, sale proceeds, dates and professional valuations for any asset sale.
+• Record acquisition values, sale proceeds, dates and professional valuations for any asset disposal.

-• Review whether the trust must register on the TRS and update information promptly.
+• Confirm the trust is registered on the TRS and update information promptly when details change.

 IssueWhat to recordWhy it matters

-Asset disposalAcquisition value, sale price, sale date, costsNeeded to calculate capital gains and allowable costs
+Asset disposalAcquisition value, sale price, sale date, allowable costsNeeded to calculate CGT; holdover relief claims must be documented

-Registration statusTrust type, creation date, tax liabilitiesDetermines TRS duty and filing deadlines
+Registration statusTrust type, creation date, TRS reference, tax liabilitiesDetermines TRS obligations and filing deadlines; non-compliance attracts penalties

 Conclusion

-A clear plan and tidy records are often the difference between saving tax and paying more.
-Trust outcomes depend on type and on the key charge events: entry, the ten‑year point and any exit.
-Keep that idea central when you make decisions about inheritance tax.
+A clear plan and tidy records are often the difference between protecting family wealth and paying more tax than necessary.
+Trust outcomes depend on the type of trust and on three key charge events: entry, the ten‑year periodic charge, and any exit.
+Keep that framework central when you make decisions about inheritance tax planning.

-We have shown the practical path: choose the right trust, check entry charges against the nil‑rate band and seven‑year history, then plan for ten‑year and exit charges where relevant.
-Record every asset, date and market value from the start.
+We have shown the practical path: choose the right trust for your family’s circumstances, check entry charges against the nil‑rate band (£325,000) and seven‑year CLT history, then plan for ten‑year and exit charges where the trust holds relevant property.
+Record every asset, date and market value from the start — good records save time, stress and professional fees later.

-Common pitfalls include family home arrangements, gifts with reservation and assuming a discretionary arrangement preserves the residence nil‑rate band.
-Trustees must report chargeable events and pay within six months, keeping paperwork ready for queries.
+Common pitfalls include gifts with reservation of benefit on the family home, assuming a revocable trust offers IHT savings (it does not — HMRC treats the assets as still belonging to the settlor), and relying on the residence nil-rate band when assets pass through a discretionary trust (which rarely qualifies).
+Trustees must report chargeable events and pay within six months, keeping paperwork ready for HMRC queries.

-Next step: list your assets and values, note any gifts in the last seven years, and speak to a UK trust and estates professional if anything is unclear.
+Next step: list your assets and their approximate values, note any gifts or CLTs in the last seven years, and speak to a specialist UK trust and estates professional.
+Plan, don’t panic — and start early.

 FAQ